thinknovelty/Sidenotes/README.md

 This is manual close statment for a poll.
 Check if this has already been done. poll_state close = true.
-Check if they have been logined in.
+Check if they have been logged in.
 -------------------------------------------------